 This is your tool to write information and keep track about your diagnosis, treatment, possible symptoms and resources.
 Please bring it with you everyday.

 Treatment Set Up

-• The technologist may apply ink "markings" on your skin for your treatments.
+- The technologist may apply ink "markings" on your skin for your treatments. - You can shower.
+Swimming or hot tubs need to be discussed with your doctor.

 Will the radiation therapy affect my skin?